nosarthur/nosarthur.github.io/_posts/2017-09-23-mutual-info.md

 It is in some sense the information shared between two systems.
 Note that mutual information is symmetric in the two random variables.

-In later posts, I will show that for quantum systems, due to the superposition principle of quantum mechanics ([Schroedinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) for example), classical information theory becomes insufficient to capture the inter-relationships between quantum objects.
+In later posts, I will show that for quantum systems, due to the superposition principle of quantum mechanics ([Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) for example), classical information theory becomes insufficient to capture the inter-relationships between quantum objects.
 In general, quantum information (i.e., information of quantum systems) includes